You may download a PDF version of this detection strategy.

 • Remove email from user inbox

-Expel analysts are able to take the following investigative actions to gather data for triage and investigation of alerts.
+Yes.
+We are able to take the following investigative actions to gather data for triage and investigation of events.

 • Query User